Zeolite

 1. Improves Soil Structure:

-- Zeolite helps loosen compacted soil, improving aeration and drainage while retaining moisture
+- Helps loosen compacted soil, improving aeration and drainage while retaining moisture

 - It prevents soil from becoming too dense, which is beneficial for root growth.